zahrakheiroddin/zahrakheiroddin/README.md

 📂 Browse my repositories
 🌟 Star what inspires you
 🔧 Fork & contribute to make it better
-💬 Let's connect and collaborate!
+💬 Reach out to collaborate — I’m always open to meaningful projects!

 ---

 > 📌 **Note**: This portfolio and all project code is protected under [MIT License with Attribution](LICENSE).
-Please respect the terms before reuse or distribution.
+> Unauthorized reuse, academic submission, or modification without permission is prohibited.